serversandbox/.github/profile/README.md

    5. WIP Keycloak
    6. WIP server migration (hardware upgrade came early!)
 2. NAS running TrueNAS Scale as central storage for applications, and backup for personal media
-3. Raspberry Pi 4 running Home Assistant and Sonoff
+3. Raspberry Pi 4 running Home Assistant, and Sonoff dongle for Zigbee (now try saying that again)
-4. OPNSense
+4. Qotom fanless box running OPNSense - thanks Nabil/Seifane

 The cat's name is Gojo and he is five